-It makes a large nest in the treetops.
-(See: Amazon trees) Its nest can measure 1.5 m, and be occupied by the couple, along with their young, for several years, and even for their entire lives.
+It makes a large nest in the treetops (see: Amazon trees).
+Its nest can measure 1.5 m, and may be occupied by the couple, along with their young, for several years, and even for their entire lives.

 It is a monogamous bird, and remains attached to its partner throughout its life, which can last up to 30 to 40 years.

 The female harpy eagle lays one to two eggs every two years.
-If it is about two eggs, which it incubates in its nest, it will only care for and feed the first one that hatches, leaving the other one abandoned.
+In the case of two eggs, which it incubates in its nest, it will only care for and feed the first one that hatches, leaving the other one abandoned.

-The second egg is like the necessary guarantee to ensure its offspring, and it will only take care of it if the first one suffers a mishap.
+The second egg is like the necessary insurance to ensure its offspring, and it will only take care of it if the first one suffers a mishap.